Physics-informed compressed sensing for PC-MRI: an inverse Navier-Stokes problem

 \section{Introduction}

-\IEEEPARstart{I}{n} phase contrast magnetic resonance imaging one seeks to reconstruct complex images (${w}$) whose magnitude is proportional to the nuclear spin density ($\rho$) and whose phase difference ($\Delta \varphi$) is proportional to a flow velocity component ($u_i$).
+\IEEEPARstart{I}{n} phase-contrast magnetic resonance imaging one seeks to reconstruct complex images (${w}$) whose magnitude is proportional to the nuclear spin density ($\rho$) and whose phase difference ($\Delta \varphi$) is proportional to a flow velocity component ($u_i$).
 For fully-sampled $k$-space signals (${s}^\bullet$) there is a one-to-one correspondence between the $k$-space and the physical (complex) space, which is given by a Fourier transform ($\mathcal{F}$) such that $s^\bullet = \mathcal{F} w$.
 Then, for sufficiently high ($ > 3$) signal-to-noise ratios (SNR), the noise in the magnitude and the phase of the complex image can be assumed to be white and Gaussian \cite{Gudbjartsson1995}.
 In this case, it is reasonable to directly reconstruct (denoise) the complex image in physical space, using either general purpose image denoising algorithms \cite{Chang2000,Pascal2012}, or physics-informed algorithms \cite{Fatouraee2003,Ong2015,Mura2016,Koltukluoglu2018,Funke2019,Kontogiannis2021}.
 For sparsely-sampled $k$-space signals (${s}^\star$) there is no longer a one-to-one correspondence between $k$-space and physical space.
 A naive solution to this problem is to zero-fill the subsampled $k$-space signal and then perform an inverse Fourier transform.
 This approach, known as the `zero-filling solution', reconstructs a complex image that is corrupted by artefacts and interference noise.
 Incoherent subsampling can eliminate artefacts, but interference noise remains a problem.
 In this case, it is better to reconstruct the complex image using compressed sensing (CS) \cite{Candes2006,Donoho2006,Lustig2007}.

-Compressed sensing relies on the assumption that the complex image, or its constituent parts (e.g. the magnitude and the phase), have a sparse representation in a transform domain that is considered to be known based on \textit{a priori} knowledge.
+Compressed sensing relies on the assumption that the complex image, or its constituent parts (e.g. the magnitude and the phase), have a sparse representation in a transform domain, and that the transform domain is considered to be known \textit{a priori}.
 The reconstructed complex image can then be recovered by solving a (generally) nonlinear optimization problem of the form \cite{Benning2014}